 6710.
 Insurance Law.
 2. Discussion of all types of insurance from the point of view of an attorney advising clients and of a consumer.
 It is relevant and important for those going into any aspect of the law as insurance is involved in most law from business to litigation to domestic to estate planning.
 Covers standard insurance policy language, as well as case law and practical ideas for dealing with insurance.

 6715.
 Immigration Law.
 3. Practical approach to topics such as the standards for admission of immigrants; nonimmigrant visas for students, workers and tourists: regulation and exclusion of undocumented aliens; legal procedures for admission, exclusion and deportation; refugee law; and citizenship law.
 Additionally, legislative history and policy behind applicable legislation and case law is discussed.
-Prerequisites: completion of the first year of law school.
+Prerequisite: completion of the first year of law school.